- Resolving Shopify's Native Collection Filter Duplicate Content and Crawl Bloat

 - Analyze Indexation Status: Monitor Google Search Console's Page Indexing report for any sudden spikes in "Crawled - currently not indexed" statuses, which indicate duplicate content issues.

-- Optimize Page Performance: Ensure programmatic collection pages maintain a Core Web Vitals LCP score under 2.5 seconds.
-If conversion rates drop alongside crawl efficiency, consider integrating Shopify CRO Consulting to optimize the user experience of these landing pages.
+- Optimize Page Performance: Ensure programmatic collection pages maintain a Core Web Vitals LCP score under 2.5 seconds to maximize crawl efficiency and user experience.

 Common Mistakes to Avoid